ClojureBridge/curriculum/outline/intro.md

 > Many functions take in _arguments_--which are everything else inside
 > the enclosing parentheses after the function--.
-> `str` takes "Hello, World!" and returns a string.
+> `print-str` takes "Hello, World!" and returns a string.
 > `+` takes 3 and 4, adds them, and returns 7.
 > `forward` takes :trinity and 40, moves a turtle by 40 and returns
 > the result.